kvinodhkumar87/node-lambda-mongo/README.md

-# node-lambda-mongo
-A simple project to access MongoDB from AWS Lambda
+# A simple project to access MongoDB from AWS Lambda